ASSERT-KTH/ci-hackathon/participants/nadiacw/README.md

 # The Gender of TravisCI
+The Gender of TravisCI aims to highlight the lack of women in computer science.

-I'd like to create a visualization using p5.js of the gender of people appearing in the TravisCI stream.
-This might be quite difficult and will (unfortunately) rely on normative assumptions because the stream doesn't provide information on the user's gender.
-Therefore, it will have to make use of the first name of users (for those who provide it) and search through a database of common male/female names.
+This project (unfortunately) relies on normative assumptions because the stream doesn't provide information on the user's gender, and is also restricted to binary gender (non-binary and other genders should be represented too!).
+Therefore, it makes use of the first name of the user (for those who provide it) and searches through a database of common male/female names.
-The visuals will change depending on male/female/undefined users.

-The aim of this project is to highlight the lack of women in computer science.

-Is this even possible?
-If you think you can help me do this, please join! :)
+The visualization uses p5.js and paints a blob for each commit message in the TravisCI stream.
+Female as purple and male as yellow.